 Failure of disk consolidation can reduce the performance of virtual machines.
 You can check whether any virtual machines require separate consolidation operations by viewing a list.
-For information about locating and viewing the consolidation state of multiple virtual machines and running a separate consolidation operation, see vSphere Virtual Machine Administration.
+For information about locating and viewing the consolidation state of multiple virtual machines and running a separate consolidation operation, see Consolidate Snapshots.

 - Use the Delete option to remove a single parent or child snapshot from the snapshot tree.
 This option writes disk changes that occur between the state of the snapshot and the previous disk state to the parent snapshot.

 Note: Deleting a single snapshot preserves the current state of the virtual machine and does not affect any other snapshot.

 You can also use the Delete option to remove a corrupt snapshot and its files from an abandoned branch of the snapshot tree without merging them with the parent snapshot.

 - Use the Delete All option to delete all snapshots from the snapshot tree.
 The Delete all option consolidates and writes the changes that occur between snapshots and the previous delta disk states to the base parent disk.
 It then merges them with the base virtual machine disk.